-Wolf dogs are hybrids between different wolf sub-species and domestic dogs, most commonly those that look like wolves such as the Alaskan Malamute, Husky or German shepherd and are bred as military dogs or for guarding purposes.
-You should know that although owning a purebred wolf in the United States and most countries, wolf dogs do not apply to this legislation and there are certain bureaucratic issues that arise.
-At AnimalWised we want to make clear if it is legal to own a wolf-dog, by explaining their nature, the difference between them and wolves, as well as explaining why it's not the best of ideas to have a wolf-dog as a pet.
+Wolfdogs are hybrids between different wolf sub-species and domestic dogs, most commonly those that look like wolves such as the Alaskan Malamute, Husky or German Shepherd.
+They are often bred as military dogs or for guarding purposes.
+Although owning a purebred wolf in the United States and most countries is often prohibited, wolfdogs do not apply to the same legislation.
+Still, certain bureaucratic issues can arise.
+At AnimalWised we want to make clear if it is legal to own a wolf-dog, by explaining their nature, especially their differences compared to wolves.
+We also explain why it's not always the best idea to have a wolf-dog as a pet.

 The history of the wolfdog

-There is historical evidence that natural breeding between these two differentiated species (we remind you that dogs and wolves have the same ancestry that dates back to more than 30,000 years) occurred in Europe at least 10,000 years ago, where the first prehistoric wolf-dogs have been documented.
-There is also evidence of wolf dogs in paintings of the Teotihuacan civilization in Mexico, where this hybrid accompanied warriors.
+Dogs and wolves have the same ancestry that dates back more than 30,000 years.
+There is historical evidence that natural breeding between these two differentiated species occurred in Europe at least 10,000 years ago.
+This is where the first prehistoric wolf-dogs have been documented.
+There is also evidence of wolf-dogs in paintings of the Teotihuacan civilization in Mexico, where this hybrid accompanied warriors.

-Intentional wolf and dog hybridization did not begin until the XVIII century, when the British first bred what was then known as a Pomeranian (nothing to do with the Pomeranian as we know it today) and a wolf.
+Intentional wolf and dog hybridization did not begin until the 18th century, when the British first bred a wolf with what was then known as a Pomeranian (nothing to do with the Pomeranian as we know it today).

-During the past decade, the urge to have an exotic pet and the rise in popularity of wolf-like aesthetics have led to crossing farm wolves bred for their fur with other popular wolf-like breeds such as the Alaskan Malamute, Husky and German shepherd.
-Breeders will often cross wolfdog with wolfdog, but wolfdog- wolf forced breeding is still happening nowadays.
-According to the BCSPCA, cross-breeding a wolf and dog counteracts 12,000 years of domestication, which is why they cannot be classified as dog breeds and are not recognized as such by any dog foundation such as the FCI or AKC.
+During the past decade, the urge to have an exotic pet and the rise in popularity of wolf-like aesthetics have led to crossing wolves bred for their fur with other popular wolf-like breeds.
+Such breeds include the Alaskan Malamute, Alaskan Husky and German Shepherd.
+Breeders will often cross wolfdog with another wolfdog, but wolfdog-wolf forced breeding still occurs today.
+According to the BCSPCA (British Columbia Society for the Prevention of Cruelty to Animals), cross-breeding a wolf and dog counteracts 12,000 years of domestication.
+This is why they cannot be classified as dog breeds and are not recognized as such by any dog foundation such as the FCI or AKC.

 As mentioned in the introduction, the definition of a wolf-dog is a hybrid between a common domestic dog (Canis Lupus) with either the gray (Canis lupus), red (Canis rufus), eastern timber (Canis lycaon) or Ethiopian wolf (Canis simenisis).
-However, this definition can sometimes be pretty blurry, as years of inbreeding only leave the breed with the wolf-like look due to their ancestry but cannot be classified as such.
+However, this definition can sometimes be pretty blurry.
+Years of inbreeding only leave the breed with the wolf-like appearance due to their ancestry, but cannot be classified as such.
 Generally, the amount of wolf content in a wolf-dog can be classified as follows:

-As a general classification, they are classified by their filial number, i.e the number of generations bred, which means that F1 will mean that it has been a wolf and wolf-dog or dog cross, F2 means that they are a second generation of wolf-dogs that have been inbred and so on.
-Although the classification is pretty clear, their legitimate phenotyping to discover their content can hardly be traceable, as most genetic tests are not in the reach of the general public.
+As a general classification, they are given a filial number, i.e. the number of generations bred, which means that F1 will mean that it has been a wolf and wolf-dog or dog cross, F2 means that they are a second generation of wolf-dogs that have been inbred, and so on.
+Although the classification is pretty clear, their legitimate phenotyping to discover their content is practically untraceable, as most genetic tests are not in the reach of the general public.

-The fact that it is so difficult to trace their bloodline makes it difficult to determine if they are classified as wolf-dogs or not, making it pretty difficult to establish thorough legislation on the matter.
+The fact that it is so difficult to trace their bloodline makes it difficult to determine whetherthey are classified as wolf-dogs.
+This makes it pretty difficult to establish thorough legislation on the matter.
 Nevertheless, we'd like to remind you that hybridization does not blur wolf-like behavior in a wolf-dog, but is just an addition to the dog's genes.
-This means that a wolf-like behavior can occur in this type of dogs no matter how much wolf content they have if they have been inbred.
+This means that wolf-like behavior can occur in this type of dogs no matter how much wolf content they have if they have been inbred.

-However, there are no official certificates even though breeders may say certificates are legitimate.
-In fact most experts say that most breeders sell dogs that just look like wolves but have little or no wolf content.
-This is due to the fact that these were crossed several centuries ago with wolves, which is what makes them have their wolf appearance, but are actually 100% dog breeds.
+However, there are no official certificates for wolf-dogs.
+Breeders may say certificates are legitimate, but if this is the case, it is a sure sign they are unscrupulous.
+In fact, many experts say that most breeders sell dogs that just look like wolves, but have little or no wolf content.
+This is due to the fact that these were crossed several centuries ago with wolves.
+They have a wolf-like appearance, but are actually 100% dog.
 These breeds are usually the following: